dan-t/rusty-tags/README.md

 =============================

-The source code of Rust already contains a script for creating tags, but if you only want to jump into the standard library than reducing the directories gives better results.
+The source code of Rust already contains a script for creating tags, but if you only want to jump into the standard library then reducing the directories gives better results.

 First get the Rust source code: